Gifts for Teachers: What to Get and What to Avoid

 Some of the gifts that teachers get during the year often become a problem, simply because they receive tons of the same stuff and have no space in their classrooms or homes to keep them.

-If you don’t want your child’s teacher to be featured on the next episode of “Hoarders”, you should probably avoid these:
+If you don’t want your child’s teacher to be featured in the next episode of “Hoarders”, you should probably avoid these:

-This includes anything with a design that incorporates apples, #1 Teacher, schoolhouses, school buses, rulers and chalk boards.
-Can you imagine every single year getting 30 gifts describing your job – #1 Sales Associate!
+- Anything “teacher”-themed - This includes anything with a design that incorporates apples, #1 Teacher, schoolhouses, school buses, rulers and chalkboards.
+Can you imagine every single year getting 30 gifts describing your job – #1 Nurse!
 What exactly are you supposed to do with all of this?

-Think about it like this: Would you donate to a charity in your hairdresser’s name?
+- Donation to a charity in the teacher’s name - Think about it like this: would you donate to a charity in your hairdresser’s name?
 No, you will probably give her a tip.
-Teachers give a lot to your kids and are the people who spend all day, five days a week with them.
-They deserve to receive an actual gift too.
+Teachers give a lot to your kids and are the people who spend all day, five days a week with them, so they deserve to receive an actual gift too.

-Jewelry is a very personal thing, subject to individual taste, so unless you know very well the teacher’s tastes and personal style outside of the classroom, jewelry is off-limits.
+- Jewelry - Jewelry is a very personal thing, subject to individual taste, so unless you know very well the teacher’s tastes and personal style outside of the classroom, jewelry is off limits.